Identity

 The core authentication mechanism is based on standard public key infrastructure (PKI) technology.

-The tdx Volt acts as a certificate authority (CA), issuing certificates to clients that request access.
+The tdx Volt acts as a certificate authority (CA), issuing verifiable credentials or certificates to clients that request access.

-Any client wanting to access resources or services on the tdx Volt must present a certificate that has been issued by the tdx Volt CA, or a JWT that is signed by a key that the tdx Volt knows about.
+Any client wanting to access resources or services on the tdx Volt must present a credential that has been issued by the tdx Volt CA, or by some other tdx Volt that is trusted.

 There are varying degrees of trust implemented, for example a tdx Volt may be configured to trust a public key to connect to and use services, or it may trust a public key to sign additional public keys for access to the Volt.
 The latter is achieved in combination with Verifiable Credentials.